Bachelor of Physiotherapy

 • The student has achieved a minimum overall score of 7 in IELTS (or equivalent test) in each sitting, and

-• No score in any component of the test is below 6.5 in IELTS (or equivalent test).
-If sitting the test over two sittings, results must be from the same acceptable test.
+• If sitting the test over two sittings, results must be from the same acceptable test.
 For example, both IELTS tests.

 Inherent requirements are the academic and other requirements of a course that all students must meet to achieve the course learning outcomes, and the knowledge, abilities, skills and qualities students will need to have in order to achieve them.
 Please visit our inherent requirements page for more general information about them.